hartza-capital/sdk-rust/docs/AccountsFiltersApi.md

 > models::V1FilterResponse create_filter(x_account, create_filter_request)
 Create Account Filter

-Create Filter permit to create a new filter with properties.
+Permits to create a new filter for the account

 ### Parameters